UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/Container-Setup.md

 ## Installation

+### Preparation

+This section explains the one-time setup you need to complete before building the image and getting started.

-### Allowing USB
+#### Allowing USB

-Make Crazyradio available in Docker container
+Make Crazyradio available in Docker container:
 - First make appropriate USB permissions under [Linux](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/)
 - After, open the terminal and use the `lsusb` command to get a list of all USB devices connected to your system.
 Each line in the `lsusb` output represents a USB device with a Bus number and Device number.
 - Then, you can select either way: